slowernews/wisdom-tldr/README.md

 Sometimes you win.
 Sometimes you learn.
 Fail fast and accept failure as part of the process.

 > *'A scar is not an injury.
 A scar is an healing.
 After an injury, a scar is what makes you whole.' -- China Mieville*

+> *'Anyone who has never made a mistake has never tried anything new.'*

 ===
 ###On happiness